Rae-Lee/restaurant-list/README.md

  - Click restaurants to check its description.
  - Search restaurants by name and category.
  - Connect to Google Maps.
+ - Add restaurants to pages.
+ - Edit and delete restaurants.

 ## :flower_playing_cards: Site
 ### Show page